sunithasomanna/PluginCiscoACI/README.md

    ```

-   It is mandatory to update the following parameters in this file:
+8. Update the following mandatory parameters in the plugin configuration file:

    - **hostname**: Hostname of the cluster node where the Cisco ACI plugin will be installed.
 - **lbHost**: IP address of the cluster node where the Cisco ACI plugin will be installed.
    - **lbPort**: Default port is 30084.
-   - **aciPluginRootServiceUUID**
+   - **aciPluginRootServiceUUID**: RootServiceUUID to be used by the Cisco ACI plugin service.

 Other parameters can either be empty or have default values.
 Optionally, you can update them with values based on your requirements.
 For more information on each parameter, see [Plugin configuration parameters](#plugin-configuration-parameters).

-8. Generate Helm package for the Cisco ACI plugin on the deployment node:
+7. Generate the Helm package for the Cisco ACI plugin on the deployment node:

    1. Navigate to `odim-controller/helmcharts/aciplugin`.